jundalisay/superb/content/en/maharlika/laws/epira/chapter-4.md

 - in fixing rates and tariffs, an affirmative vote of 3 members shall be required.

-## SEC.
-39. Compensation and Other Emoluments for ERC Personnel
+## Section 39.
+Compensation and Other Emoluments for ERC Personnel

 The compensation and other emoluments for the Chairman and members of the Commission and the ERC personnel shall be exempted from the coverage of Republic Act No. 6758, otherwise known as the “Salary Standardization Act”.